charleseke/aws-account-governance-lab/README.md

 3. Note any critical or high severity findings for immediate remediation
 4. Click on "Insights" to review predefined security insights

+### 5. Cost Controls -- Implement AWS Budgets
+### Step 5.1: Set up AWS Budgets
+1. Navigate to AWS Budgets (via AWS Cost Management)
+2. Click "Create budget"
+3. Select "Use a template" and choose "Monthly cost budget"
+4. Set a realistic budget amount based on your expected usage
+5. Configure alerts at 50%, 80%, and 100% of your budget
+6. Add email recipients for the alerts
+7. Click "Create budget"